 - 1. To make the liftgate swing downward, reach up and pull the lower edge of the liftgate (or the loop handle on the inner trim panel of vehicles with this option) and pull downward. - When you have pulled down the liftgate enough so that you can reach the license plate light shield, push the shield down and forward to close the latch and liftgate.
 At this point, the latch is not locked. - 3.
 You can lock the liftgate latch by pushing down the night-lock button (located on the inside of the liftgate at the bottom of the window) before you pull down and close the liftgate.
-You can also lock the liftgate latch by inserting your vehicle's door key and turning it counterclockwise after you have closed the liftgate, or by using the power door locks on the front doors or the power lock switch in the cargo area.
+You can also lock the liftgate latch by inserting your vehicle's door key and turning it counterclockwise after you have closed the liftgate, by pressing LOCK on your remote (if equipped), or by using the power door locks on the front doors or the power lock switch in the cargo area.